 A good song can motivate you to push through a hard workout.
 If you are going to use headphones, we recommend ones that have an IPX7 rating or higher to keep out the sweat.

 Watch and learn from the great race analysis videos from our YouTube channel.
-During the easier aerobic workouts, try incorporating more involved entertainment options like your favorite movie or TV show.
+Try incorporating more involved entertainment options like your favorite movie or TV show during the easier aerobic workouts.

 Aim for at least one bottle every hour and maybe more.
 Pro tip: add some ice to the bottle to help reduce your core temperature.

-Another beginner misconception is that since the workout is short or indoors, you don’t need to fuel like you would on a normal ride.
-If anything, indoor training is particularly hard, so fueling your workouts is very important, and can be crucial to a good performance.
+Another beginner misconception is that you don’t need to fuel like you would on a normal ride since the workout is short or indoors.
+If anything, indoor training is particularly hard, so fueling your workouts is crucial to good performance.
 This can be as simple as eating a gel or drinking a sports mix.
 Not only are you training your GI system to handle carbohydrates, but you are developing good nutrition habits for race day.

 After The Workout